fbpx

 A Switzerland-based wedding photographer blending editorial and documentary photography styles.

-A digital & film wedding photography and videography team based in Chicago, IL.
+A digital & film wedding photographer based in Chicago, IL.

 The leading tastemakers in the luxury event planning industry, headed by Sunna Yassin and Mollie Jones Hennes.